Alicia Ogle, A.P.N.P., R.N.

 How do I read the ovulation kits?

-- The stick ovulation tests are similar to pregnancy tests.
-They show lines, and one of the lines is a control line.
-If the second line is as dark or darker than the first line, that indicates you will soon ovulate.
-These tests can be more difficult to read, but they are the least expensive.
+Like pregnancy tests, stick ovulation tests display indicator lines, with one being a control line.
+If the second line is as dark or darker than the first line, this indicates you will soon ovulate.
+These tests can be more difficult to read but are the least expensive.

-- Some digital ovulation tests tell you yes or no on the window.
-It may use words or images, such as smiley faces, to tell you that you will soon be ovulating.
+Some digital ovulation tests give "yes" or "no" responses using words or images, such as smiley faces, to tell that you'll ovulate soon.

-- Other digital tests may tell you how fertile you are.
-They essentially give you your fertile days, as an app may indicate, but you would still be looking for the peak to be considered a positive result, indicating that you will soon be ovulating.
+Other digital tests may tell how fertile you are by providing your fertile days, which are also indicated with an app.
+Look for the peak as a positive result, indicating that you'll ovulate soon.

 Ovulation kits aren't perfect.
 False positives or consistent negatives can happen.
 This may be caused by eggs not being released, excessive amounts of the luteinizing hormone or another ovulatory dysfunction.
-If you are concerned about your results, contact your provider to discuss your fertility.
+If you're concerned about your results, contact your health care team to discuss your fertility.